shalekabh/tech230_AWS/AMI.md

-# Creating a launch template
+# Creating a launch template and AMI

 Start off by launching your standard ec2: